TCK1997/NRIC_guesser/README.md

 # NRIC_guesser
 This guess your nric with your birthday

+You can test this script on [google colab](https://colab.research.google.com/), it is self contained.

 # How does this differ from other NRIC guesser?
 It uses singstat data to make an educated guess.